ganesh2004/HelaCellSegmentation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**Authors:** Mukunda Hosangadi, Sumedh Kudale, Ganesh

+_This project was developed as part of our Digital Image Processing (DIP) course._

 ## Description

 This repository provides code for automated segmentation of HeLa cells and their nuclei from Serial Block-Face Scanning Electron Microscopy (SBF-SEM) images, using a hybrid approach combining MATLAB image processing and Python-based Deep Learning (U-Net).